Mark Lennon: Overview

-Lennon originally began playing rugby league at a young age for local club side Como Jannali RLFC before he was spotted by scouts from the National Rugby League club the Cronulla-Sutherland Sharks, and signed to a development deal.
-After several seasons with the Cronulla-based club Lennon found it hard to make his way into the first grade side under head coach John Lang, and decided to take up an offer with the Super League club the Castleford Tigers at the age of twenty in 2001.
+Lennon originally began playing rugby league at a young age for local club side Miranda Magpies before moving to Como Jannali RLFC At Age 14 before he was spotted by scouts from the National Rugby League club the Cronulla-Sutherland Sharks, and signed to a development deal.
+After several seasons with the Cronulla-based club Lennon moved to the St George Illawarra Dragons first Under 20s Jersey Flegg team.
+After one season with the Dragons, Lennon decided to take up an offer with the Super League club the Castleford Tigers at the age of twenty in 2001.

 While at the Castleford Tigers Lennon made his Welsh début for the national side in a mid-season fixture against England.
-After several years at the Castleford Tigers he left and returned to Australia signing for the Manly-Warringah Sea Eagles but only managed to make a sole appearance in three years with the club.
-In 2007 he then returned to his first club the Cronulla-Sutherland Sharks playing National Rugby League (NRL) before again moving to England after being signed by Super League newcomers Hull Kingston Rovers.
+After several years at the Castleford Tigers he left and returned to Australia signing for the Manly-Warringah Sea Eagles but only managed to make a sole appearance in three years with the club playing behind Brett Stewart in the Premier League.
+In 2007 he then returned to his first club the Cronulla-Sutherland Sharks training with the NRL squad but playing Premier League early in 2007 before again moving to England after being signed by Super League newcomers Hull Kingston Rovers.

 Childhood and early career

 Lennon originally began playing rugby league at an early age 10 for Gymea (in Gymea, New South Wales) before moving to Miranda Magpies at age 11 and the joined the Como Jannali RLFC.
 After several seasons with the club he was spotted by a Cronulla-Sutherland Sharks scout and offered a junior development contract.

-After working his way through the junior grades at Cronulla Lennon moved to the St. George Dragons and could only reach reserve grade at the club before he signed for English club the Castleford Tigers while still twenty years of age.
+After working his way through the junior grades at Cronulla Lennon moved to the St. George Dragons before he signed for English club the Castleford Tigers while still twenty years of age.